jeromeetienne/learningthreejs.com-backup/source/_posts/2011-09-20-lets-make-a-3D-game-device-orientation.markdown

 Here is another article of the "Let's Make a 3D Game" [series](/blog/categories/tutorial3dgame/).
 It is about **device orientation**, another input you can use for your games.
 We have already seen how to handle the [keyboard](/blog/2011/09/12/lets-Make-a-3D-game-keyboard/) input.
-Device orientation input is more instinctive tho because the user doesnt need to learn controls.
+Device orientation input is more instinctive tho.
+The user doesnt need to learn controls.
 It is already enabled in our game [marblesoccer](http://marblesoccer.com).
-Here is a [video](http://www.youtube.com/watch?v=P1qNnZUyoeo) of me playing with it.
+Here is a [video](http://www.youtube.com/watch?v=kW4oHaHCilo) of me playing with it.

 <center>
-	<iframe width="425" height="349" src="http://www.youtube.com/embed/P1qNnZUyoeo" frameborder="0" allowfullscreen></iframe>
+	<iframe width="425" height="349" src="http://www.youtube.com/embed/kW4oHaHCilo" frameborder="0" allowfullscreen></iframe>
 </center>

 <!-- more -->

-You need a computer which support WebGL *and* device orientation to play with it tho.
+You need a computer which support WebGL *and* device orientation to actually play with it.
 Unfortunatly, macbook is the only computer i know able to do that.
 On one hand, most smartphones already support *device orientation API*.
 On the other hand, smartphones support for WebGL is sparse at best.
 So this input will become very usefull if we start supporting